-of customers at this point, and one of my first questions is how did they hear about us or what other sites did they use to find contractors?
-The typical response is they used places like HomeAdvisor or Angie’s List.
-Every so often we hear customers saying they found us on Google.
+Over the years I have talked to thousands of customers, and one of my first questions is how did they hear about us or what other sites did they use to find contractors?
+The typical response is they used places like Google or Yelp.
+Every so often we hear customers saying they found us Angi or Home Advisor.

 Service Magic went through a massive class action lawsuit and in just a few short years, they re-branded and became HomeAdvisor.
 They spent more money on internet traffic and marketing, and spread their horizons to television.
 However, their business practices did not change.
 They continued to do the same things, like sending leads to multiple contractors the only difference is, now they send leads to unqualified contractors to make up the difference in what they used to make.
 Because the FTC limited the amount of clients one lead could be sent to and restricted any fake leads.
 HomeAdvisor decided to use their abrasive sleazy cold calling telemarketer skills to lure in new businesses.
 In fact, most contractors that are on HomeAdvisor have no real internet presence and have only been in business for 1-2 years.
 Home advisor targets mainly new business owners and they rarely go after contractors that have been in business 10-20+ years.
 Just visit the Better Business Bureau and look up Home Advisor – they have over 1000 reviews most of which are a 1-star.
 This is right off the BBB website about HomeAdvisor:

 In fact the state of California is suing HomeAdvisor yet again!